wogandavid/wogandavid.github.io/_pages/about.md

 I am an energy economist and currently reside in Tokyo, Japan.

-I have been practicing energy econmics and modeling for over 10 years.
+I have been practicing energy economics and modeling for over 10 years.
 My research interests are on the role of subsidies and quotas on energy system planning and investment.
-I have regional expertise and insight into countries in the Arabian Peninsula (particularly Saudi Arabia) and Asia-Pacific.
+I have regional expertise and insight into countries in the Arabian Peninsula (particularly Saudi Arabia) and Asia Pacific.

 My modeling expertise is in optimzation and mixed-complementarity problems (equilibrium) formulations.
 I am learning machine learning applied to energy demand estimation.